We’re experiencing a massive generational shift, one in which more people than ever are working remotely.

 Or perhaps you hired a remote worker who seemed like the right choice, but whose work for you has constantly been disrupted by their home life.
 You shouldn’t be surprised, as 45% of said their partners often distracted them.

-To minimize the damage caused by interruptions to work low, hold workers accountable, make them more visible – and ultimately encourage them to treat this like “proper” office-based work where interruptions won’t be tolerated.
+To minimize the damage caused by interruptions to work low, hold freelancers accountable, make them more visible – and ultimately encourage them to treat this like “proper” office-based work where interruptions won’t be tolerated.

 What do you need to harness more than anything from a remote worker?